Skip to content

 ->where('account.industry', 'Technology')

-$query->where('logs.action', 'login')
+->where('logs.action', 'login')

-->where('logs.ip', '!=', '127.0.0.1');
+->where('logs.ip', '!=', '127.0.0.1')

 ->get();

-// Search term across ALL fields - base and embedded
+// Searches ALL fields, base and embedded

 User::viaIndex()->searchTerm('elasticsearch')->get();